gitesh152/mern-aws/README.md

   </a>

   <p align="center">
-    A simple mern application deployed on AWS EC2, allow us to a video/mp4 file to s3 bucket and evoke aws lambda function to generate thumbnails.
+    A simple mern application deployed, allow us to a video/mp4 file to s3 bucket and evoke aws lambda function to generate thumbnails.
     <br />
     <br />
     <!-- <a target="_blank" href="https://mern-aws-qnvn.onrender.com/" >Live Preview</a> -->